rOpenGov/regions/README.md

 If you use `regions` in your work, please [cite the package](https://doi.org/10.5281/zenodo.3825696).

-## Motivation

-Working with sub-national statistics has many benefits.
-In policymaking or in social sciences, it is a common practice to compare national statistics, which can be hugely misleading.
-The United States of America, the Federal Republic of Germany, Slovakia and Luxembourg are all countries, but they differ vastly in size and social homogeneity.
+## Working with Sub-national Statistics

+In international comparison, using nationally aggregated indicators often have many disadvantages, which result from the very different levels of homogeneity, but also from the often very limited observation numbers in a cross-sectional analysis.
+When comparing European countries, a few missing cases can limit the cross-section of countries to around 20 cases which disallows the use of many analytical methods.
-Comparing Slovakia and Luxembourg to the federal states or even regions within Germany, or the states of Germany and the United States can provide more adequate insights.
-Statistically, the similarity of the aggregation level and high number of observations can allow more precise control of model parameters and errors.
+Working with sub-national statistics has many advantages: the similarity of the aggregation level and high number of observations can allow more precise control of model parameters and errors, and the number of observations grows from 20 to 200-300.

+Yet the change from national to sub-national level comes with a huge data processing price.
+While national boundaries are relatively stable, with only a handful of changes in each recent decade.
+The change of national boundaries requires a more-or-less global consensus.
+But states are free to change their internal administrative boundaries, and they do it with large frequency.
+This means that the names, identification codes and boundaries of regions change very frequently.
+Joining data from different sources and different years can be very difficult.

-The advantages of switching from a national level of the analysis to a sub-national level comes with a huge price in data processing, validation and imputation.
-The package Regions aims to help this process.
+There are numerous advantages of switching from a national level of the analysis to a sub-national level comes with a huge price in data processing, validation and imputation.
+The [regions](https://regions.dataobservatory.eu/) package aims to help this process.

 This package is an offspring of the